Don’t let California become Texas, Newsom says -- as residents, businesses flee

 Abbott’s Sept.
 5 message was accompanied by a link to a Forbes story that reported California has lost 265 business headquarters since 2018, with the pace of relocations appearing to be accelerating.

-Forbes noted that the 2020 Census showed California’s population had declined for the first time in history, costing it a seat in Congress.
+Forbes noted that 2020 showed California’s population had declined for the first time in history, costing it a seat in Congress.
+The population drop was reported by the state's Department of Finance, Cal Matters reported.

 And it noted the state’s population was becoming increasingly "two-tiered," with wealthy elites living in coastal cities and lower-income residents banished to interior areas or forced to move.

 The Tax Foundation ranked California 49th in the U.S. for its anti-business tax climate, surpassed only by New Jersey, Forbes reported.